stalomeow/protocmd/README.md

 ### Configuration

-Create a yaml file to configure the mapping between messages and ids.
+Create a YAML file to configure the mapping between messages and ids.

 ``` yaml
 # format: